• Skip to primary navigation

 • Sear stew meat in a non stick pan or use a touch of oil if needed over high heat.
 Sear all sides of each piece of meat, just until browned.

-• Add seared meat,* peas and carrots, diced potatoes, cream of celery soup, crushed tomatoes, packet of onion soup mix and beef broth to crockpot.
+• Add seared meat*, peas and carrots, diced potatoes, cream of celery soup, packet of onion soup mix, beef broth, and crushed tomatoes (optional) to crockpot.

 • Cook on high for 2 hours or slow cook low for 4 hours or until potatoes are cooked through and soft.